Skip to content

 Card Description String Information, details, and characteristics of the Gallery card Status of the Information Technology Sector

-To edit the Gallery card template's details, follow these steps:
+To edit a Gallery card template:

 To delete an Gallery card template, follow these steps: